cferdinandi/reef-js/content/api.md

 // It automatically renders into the UI component('#app', template);

-// Automatically adds a new list item to the UI todos.push('Take a nap... zzzz');
+// Automatically render a new list item in the UI todos.push('Take a nap... zzzz');
 ```